tanweijie123/ParseGPQ/README.txt

 *******************************************************************************************
 Database file contains the database of existing members information and their alias.
-It is hosted online on codepile: https://www.codepile.net/pile/PrNjYerZ The program will automatically download from this page for every execution.
+It is hosted online on codepile: https://www.codepile.net/pile/PrNjYerZ, https://pastebin.com/46Z9CNEY (main) The program will automatically download from this page for every execution.

 Alias are only accepted if they are manually added here.